June 23, 2020

 As you can’t be there physically, we encourage you to work with your loved one’s facility to see how you can take part in distance visitation.

-Unfortunately, ‘out of sight, out of mind’ is often the case - but by taking an active approach with the facility, the more attention and care your elderly relative will receive.
+Unfortunately, ‘out of sight, out of mind’ is often the case - but by taking an active approach with the facility, the more attention and care your aging parents or elderly relative will receive.

 Talking to and seeing you, even if on a laptop, tablet, or smart home device is incredibly important for your loved one’s well being.
 Video calls are a great start - and by setting up weekly, or even better, daily, video chats, you’ll be able to keep an eye on their well being and level of care.